QiuYukang/5G-LENA/doc/source/nr-module.rst

 after the q-th retransmission remains the same as after the first transmission.
 In this case, the SINR values of the corresponding resources are summed across the retransmissions, and the combined SINR values are used for EESM.
-After q retransmissions, the effective SINR using EESM is computed as:
+After q retransmissions, in the 'NR' simulator, the effective SINR using EESM is computed as:

 :math:`SINR_{\text{eff}} = {-}\beta \ln \Big( \frac{1}{|\omega|}\sum_{m \in \omega} \exp \big({-}\frac{1}{\beta}\sum_{j=1}^q \text{SINR}_{m,j}\big)\Big)`,